 Thriving & Learning in the Winter

 Despite growing research showing benefits of getting kids outdoors, even for full school days, there still are the practical questions–how does this work in snowy Michigan winters?
 How do they read and take kindergarten naps without freezing?
 How are these kids doing academically?
-WZZM Channel 13 News and reporter Brent Ashcroft followed our 2018 Forest School kindergarten students again during the coldest snowiest time of 2019 January, in a follow-up news story to see how these kids are not whining about the cold, but thriving and learning all the more!
+WZZM Channel 13 News and reporter Brent Ashcroft followed our 2018 Forest School kindergarten students again during the coldest snowiest time of 2019 January, as a follow-up story to see how these kids are not whining about the cold, but thriving and learning all the more!

 Interested, but want some proof that this nature-based thing really is a good idea?
 To maybe explain to the grandparents?
 There’s a gaggle of well-researched explanations out there, but here’s a decent online list to start with:

 - Washington Post.com: Why schools are failing our boys

 - Scholastic.com: Why kids need nature

 - Great Schools.org: Children and nature: who let the kids out?

 - White Hutchinson.com: Benefits for Children of Play in Nature

 - White Hutchinson.com: Young children’s relationship with nature: Its importance to children’s development and the earth’s future

 - Walking Stick Woods: The Evolution of a De-Evolution